 With a total of approximately 34 practitioners, each practitioner will enroll a target of N=16 patient participants to reach the final sample size of N=544 randomized patient participants.
 Based on experience with recruitment within the National Dental PBRN, the expectation is that some practitioners will not meet the target recruitment number.
 To account for this possibility and meet the target enrollment, the randomization list will be prepared by the NCC for N=22 patient participants per practitioner.
 The use of permuted blocks of 2 & 4 will promote balance both for randomization of either N=16 or N=22 patient participants per practitioner.
-The study team will be tracking patient participant enrollment and randomization and, in communication with the Node coordinators, practitioners who enroll and randomize the first N=16 patient participants will be invited to enroll N=6 additional patient participants for a total of N=22 patient participants, which will be the maximum enrollment per practitioner.
+The study team will be tracking patient participant enrollment and randomization and, in communication with the Node coordinators, practitioners who enroll and randomize the first N=16 patient participants will be invited to enroll N=6 additional patient participants for a total of N=22 patient participants.
 Practitioners who are willing to continue to participate in the study will receive an additional shipment of N=6 IPPs (see MOP for additional details).
+High performing practitioners who complete the enrollment of N=22 patient participants prior to overall study recruitment completion, will be eligible to enroll a second set of N=22 patient participants for a total maximum of N=44 enrolled per practitioner.